tulasidamarla/spring-microservices/README.md

 	}

 - @ResponseBody indicates that the response is not tied to any view.
-- @EnableAutoConfiguration annotations looks at the classpath and identifies the spring-webmvc jar and creates beans DispatcherServelt,Handler mappings, Adapters, view resolver etc.
+- @EnableAutoConfiguration annotations looks at the classpath and identifies the spring-webmvc jar and creates beans DispatcherServlet,Handler mappings, Adapters, view resolver etc.
 - Springboot creates a jar file with embedded tomcat instance and runs it.

 Creating a war with Spring Boot
 -------------------------------
 To convert from jar to war<br>
-1)change packaging in pom.xml to war<br>
+- change packaging in pom.xml to war<br>
-2)Extend the SpringBootServletIntitalizer
+- Extend the SpringBootServletIntitalizer

 	@SpringBootApplication
 	public class SpringbootdemoApplication extends SpringBootServletInitializer{